LesFruitsDefendus/guides/docs/source/pre-pick-guide/planning-a-harvest.md

 ```

-2) Once you have accessed the main page of Saskatoon (the "Dashboard"), select the "Harvests" tab ({ref}`Fig.B <fig-B>`).
+2) Once you have accessed the main page of Saskatoon (the "Dashboard"), select the "Harvests" tab ({ref}`Fig B <fig-B>`).
 This is where you will find a list of harvests that are available to pick-leaders at that particular moment in time.

 ```{figure} /_static/pre-pick-guide-screens/guide-fig-B-accueil.png
 ---